oracle-livelabs/analytics-ai/getting-started-with-oa/introduction/introduction.md

 ## About this Workshop

 This workshop is the hands-on component of the course "Getting Started with Oracle Analytics" delivered by the Oracle Analytics Enablement team.
-This is an introductory workshop to help users get familiar with Oracle Analytics and OAC instances will be provided during the live session.
+This is an introductory workshop to help users get familiar with Oracle Analytics.
+Oracle Analytics Cloud instances will be provided during the live session.

 Estimated Workshop Time: ___